snowplow-archive/snowplow.github.com/about/jobs/senior-data-analyst.md

 3. Companies are using a wider, more sophisticated toolset to build insight  their data, including statistical modeling and machine learning
 4. Digital data is being used increasingly not just for building insight and analytics, but for driving real-time decision making systems

-As Snowplow, we find ourselves at the forefront of those develop.
+As Snowplow, we find ourselves at the forefront of those developments.
 By enabling our users to:

 1. Decouple their data collection from their data analysis
 2. Track and own event-level data at scale, across channels and platforms
 3. Easily plugin *any* analytics tool and data processing toolset
 4. Process digital data in *real-time*

-we're making it easier for companies to be data-sophisticated.
+we are making it easier for companies to be data-sophisticated.

 We want to do more to move the digital analytics industry forwards.
 That means: